The Chakras Revealed: Shattering 7 Common Misconceptions

 THE AUTHOR

 Sian Pascale is the founder of The Light Collective, an Online Yoga School focussed on working with practices that help her students access the subtle body, such as movement, pranayama, kriya yoga and meditation.
 She focusses mostly on a Shakti-centred yoga and the Tantrik lineage.
-She is currently based North of Byron Bay in sunny Australia where she practices and teaches.
-Read more about her.

 THE TLC METHOD